Alignak-monitoring/alignak/doc/source/06_medium/dmz-monitoring.rst

 Configuration part
 ===================

-So you need to declare in the /etc/pollers/poller-master.cfg (or c:\shinken\etc\pollers\poller-master.cfg):
+So you need to declare in the /etc/pollers/poller-master.cfg (or c:\alignak\etc\pollers\poller-master.cfg):

 ::